awsdocs/aws-secrets-manager-docs/doc_source/reference_template_MariaDB_MultiUser.md

         token (string): The ClientRequestToken associated with the secret version

     Raises:
-        ResourceNotFoundException: If the secret with the specified arn does not exist
+        ResourceNotFoundException: If the secret with the specified arn and stage does not exist

     """
     # First describe the secret to get the current version